DON FRYE VS YOSHIHIRO TAKAYAMA: FIGHTOGRAPHY

 THE SCENE: By 2002, just five years after its inception, the Japanese based PRIDE Fighting Championships was not only the biggest organization in mixed martial arts, but perhaps the world’s leading promoter of any combat sport.

-By then, selling 20,000 tickets to one of Japan’s sonorous stadium arenas was an indication of a relatively small PRIDE event.
+By then, selling 20,000 tickets to one of Japan’s huge stadium arenas was an indication of a relatively small PRIDE event.
 In a country that had a population of 126 million in 2002 and with 98% of households owning a television, anything from 20 to 30% of those ‘TV homes’ watched live PRIDE fighting.
-Those are staggering numbers.
+Those are staggering numbers that are impossible to replicate in the modern era of 100s of channels and dozens of niche streaming services.

-The events themselves were operatic in presentation – the 300ft ramps, the fireworks, that theme song – but the fighting was ferocious.
+PRIDE events themselves were operatic in presentation – the 300ft ramps, the fireworks, that theme song – but the fighting was ferocious.
 Soccer kicks were legal.
-Stomping heels to the face – and knees to the skull – of a downed opponent were kosher.
+Stomping heel down upon an opponent’s face – and knees to the skull – of a downed opponent were kosher.
 Mismatches verging on attempted manslaughter were to be found on almost every card.

 While the UFC was doing all it could to hide MMA’s symbiotic relationship with pro-wrestling, PRIDE was waving bricks of banknotes at wrestlers to come fight for real.
-While the UFC lost millions, PRIDE was awash with cash.
-While the UFC was desperate to earn credibility as a ‘real sport’, PRIDE was recklessly excessive.
+While the UFC continues to burn through millions, PRIDE was awash with cash.
+While the UFC was desperate to earn credibility as a ‘real sport’, PRIDE couldn’t have care less.

 It was at this wildly out of control peak that PRIDE presented arguably the greatest brawl in MMA history.